 Cuba denounces media blockade on success in fighting COVID-19

-HAVANA, Cuba (CMC) — The Government of Cuba has denounced what is has called a “media blockade”, at the international level on the country's success in confronting the COVID-19 pandemic.
+HAVANA, Cuba (CMC) — The government of Cuba has denounced what it has called a “media blockade”, at the international level on the country's success in confronting the COVID-19 pandemic.

-In a message on Twitter, Cuba's Foreign Minister Bruno Rodriguez said scientists on the Spanish-speaking communist island have shared their advances with the world, shown protocols against the pandemic and results of vaccine candidate, however, this is not reported.
+In a message on Twitter, Cuba's foreign minister Bruno Rodriguez said the scientists on the Spanish speaking communist island have shared their advances with the world, shown protocols against the pandemic and results of a vaccine candidate, however this is not reported.

 Cuba is the only country in Latin America with a COVID-19 vaccine candidate in a clinical trial that has been approved by the World Health Organization.